-You are responsible for your child until they reach the age of 18 unless prior to the age of 18, your child has been emancipated and parental rights have been terminated, or until the parent has renounced all legal parental rights and the child has accepted the release.
+You are responsible for your child until they reach the age of 18 unless your child emancipates before 18 and parental rights have been terminated, or until the parent has renounced all legal parental rights and the child has accepted the release.

-Is my second husband responsible for my child?
+Is my second spouse responsible for my child?

-Your second husband may voluntarily assume the responsibilities of a parent.
-However, a stepparent must legally adopt your child to assume full legal rights and responsibilities.
+Your second spouse may voluntarily assume the responsibilities of a parent.
+However, a stepparent is not required to be responsible for the child unless he or she adopts the child to assume full legal rights and responsibilities.